melissadaska/note-taker/README.md

 # Note Taker

 Follow this link to the deployed application on Heroku!
-[Melissa D Note Taker Heroku](https://melissadaskanotetaker.herokuapp.com/)
+[Click to take notes!](https://melissadaskanotetaker.herokuapp.com/)

 ## Table of Contents